IOTechSystems/xrt-examples/Servers/opc-ua/colocated/README.md

 ## Overview

-This example shows an example of a colocated Virtual Device Service and an OPC UA server running on the same Xrt instance, communicating via the internal bus.
+This example shows an example of a colocated Virtual Device Service and an OPC UA Server running on the same Xrt instance, communicating via the internal bus.
 Note the existance of a `Command` component which is used by the OPC UA Server component to discover the running device service.

 ## Running the Example